USAFA-AI-Center/teaching_fair_llm/README.md

 7. Click **Generate token**
 8. **IMPORTANT:** Copy your token immediately!
 You won't see it again.

-It should look like: `hf_AbCdEfGhIjKlMnxxxxxxxxxxx`
+It should look like: `hf_AbCdEfGhIjKlMnOpQrStUvWxYz1234567890`

 #### Save Your Token
 Create a file called `.env` in this project folder: